F-Kirchhoff/web-hh-22-7-recap-project-6/README.md

 - [ ] A delete button is shown at the end of the places details page
 - [ ] If the delete button is clicked, the user will be redirected to the places list page
-- [ ] The attraction is removed from the places list
+- [ ] The attraction is removed from the database

 ### Tasks

 - [ ] Create a delete button
-- [ ] Write an onClick function which handles the
+- [ ] Write an onClick function which triggers a DELETE request to the api endpoint `/api/places/[id]`
-- [ ] Create a database function to `delete` one atrraction via id
+- [ ] Create a database function to handle this `delete` request
-- [ ] Update the api endpoint in your `api/places/[id]` route for fetching the specific place from the database
-- [ ] Display the fetched place information to render the cards
+- [ ] On a successful delete, reroute the user to the main page

 ## Userstory 6